eesazahed/laser-chat-2.0/README.md

   }
 ```

 # If you come across any errors, please let me know immediately.
-You can comment or email me at ESZHD1@gmail.com
+You can email me at ESZHD1@gmail.com